 In the meantime, though, users who are gung-ho about NFC functionality will have to content themselves with an Android phone (not that it’s such a big sacrifice to make).

 An NFC reader, like the Kisi Reader Pro as described, is an active NFC device, meaning that it’s capable of inducing a magnetic current in a passive device, prompting it to broadcast its NFC ID.
 To manage those NFC tokens there will be a web app interface such as Kisi app cloud dashboard.
 It looks something like this:

 In the example here you can assign a Kisi card by inputting its assigned token or unique NFC ID.
 In case you use third party cards, the NFC ID might not be immediately evident.
 But don’t worry,t can be easily discovered and assigned.
 All you’ll need is an Android phone.
-Simply follow the flow described on this page and you can seamlessly assign an NFC card to any member of a place.
 With this capability, you’ll be able to not only provision Kisi cards, but also any third-party card with a built-in NFC chip.
 This extends to a wide range of contactless bank cards and modern transit cards.